Dynamical signatures of point-gap Weyl semimetal: Wave-packet dynamics

-{\textit{Wave-packet dynamics.}} The appearance of skin modes at the boundary may obscure the local probe of Fermi arcs or other in-gap surface/edge modes.
-Here we propose an alternative route to extract the topological signatures of point-gap WSM from wave-packet dynamics, which has been demonstrated in photonics experiments \cite{xuepeng}.
-Take the wire geometry for example.
-Let $(x_1, x_2)$ be the coordinates within the cross-section area.
-At time $t=0$, we prepare a Gaussian wave packet localized at $(a_1,a_2)$ of the form
+Besides dynamical charge pumping, we propose an alternative route to extract the topological signatures of point-gap WSM from wave-packet dynamics which can be performed in photonics experiments \cite{nhsee3}.
+Let $(x_1, x_2)$ be the coordinates within the cross-section area in the wire geometry.
+At time $t=0$, we prepare a Gaussian wave packet localized at $(a_1,a_2)$ of zero velocity in the plane

 where $W_{1,2}$ are the width of the packet, $N_{0}$ is the normalization factor, $|\xi_0\rangle$ denotes the spinor part of the wave function, and $k_l$ is the momentum along the wire at a fixed value.
-Fig. \ref{fig4}(c) depicts the time evolution of a wave packet initially localized at the left edge of a $z$-wire.
-It moves counter-clockwise along the edges [See animation in Ref. \cite{wsmanimation}].
-This unambiguously demonstrates the edge modes [see Fig. \ref{fig4}(b)] are chiral.
-This is because the cross section of the $z$-wire, as a 2D system for fixed $k_z$, can be regarded as a Chern insulator.
-The time evolution of wave packets in $[101]$-wire shows rather different behaviors due to the emergence of skin modes.
-For example, Fig. \ref{fig4}(f) shows a wave packet initially residing near the middle point of the $y$-edge travels directly through the bulk to reach the opposite edge.
-This occurs because the wave packet has large overlap with the skin modes that reside on the $y$-edge [see Fig. \ref{fig4}(e)], but negligible overlap with the in-gap states which are more concentrated around the corners.
+Fig. \ref{fig3}(c) depicts the time evolution of a wave packet in the cross section of a $[101]$-wire.
+The left panel shows that the wave packet initially residing near the middle point of the $y$-edge travels directly through the bulk to reach the opposite edge.
+This occurs because the wave packet has large overlap with the skin modes that reside on the $y$-edge [see Fig. \ref{fig3}(b)], but negligible overlap with the in-gap states which are more concentrated around the corners.
 The skin modes are not completely localized, giving the wave packet the chance to permeate into the bulk.
-Thus, the existence of skin modes can be inferred from the wave-packet dynamics.
+While for a wave packet initially on the $[10\bar{1}]$-edge (right panel), it first moves counter-clockwise along the edges and starts to permeate into the bulk more significantly once it arrives at the $y$-edge.
+The evolution dynamics is distinct from that of a $z$-wire, where the wave-packet moves chirally along the edges of the cross section and does not go into the bulk, see numerical simulations in Appendix \ref{smE}].
+Thus, the existence of boundary-skin modes can be inferred from the wave-packet dynamics.